|Learn how to create and deliver formal written and oral communications in order to gain both public and private compliance and participation.|

 You'd seldom turn down anyone who wants to be part of your advocacy campaign, but there are always people and groups who are especially important allies.
 Who they might be varies, of course, depending on the direction of your efforts and the nature of the issue at hand.

 Are you seeking policy change or funding through legislation?
 Are you trying to change the public's behavior, or their opinions?
-Are you concerned with substance abuse, homelessness, arthritis research, water pollution, domestic violence, affordable housing, child poverty?
+Are you concerned with substance use, homelessness, arthritis research, water pollution, domestic violence, affordable housing, child poverty?
 Each of these directions and issues might call for a different set of collaborators in advocacy.
 People and organizations you might approach include:

 Legislators and other political figures.